UPBGE/upbge/doc/python_api/rst/bge_types/bge.types.KX_Scene.rst

    .. method:: convertBlenderObject(blenderObject)

-      Converts a bpy.types.Object into a :class:`KX_GameObject` during runtime.
+      Converts a bpy.types.Object into a :class:`~bge.types.KX_GameObject` during runtime.
       For example, you can append an Object from another .blend file during bge runtime
       using: bpy.ops.wm.append(...) then convert this Object into a KX_GameObject to have logic bricks, physics... converted.
 This is meant to replace libload.

    .. method:: convertBlenderObjectsList(blenderObjectsList, asynchronous)

-      Converts all bpy.types.Object inside a python List into its correspondent :class:`KX_GameObject` during runtime.
+      Converts all bpy.types.Object inside a python List into its correspondent :class:`~bge.types.KX_GameObject` during runtime.
       For example, you can append an Object List during bge runtime using: ob = object_data_add(...) and ML.append(ob) then convert the Objects inside the List into several KX_GameObject to have logic bricks, physics... converted.
 This is meant to replace libload.
       The conversion can be asynchronous or synchronous.